abalkin/kcc/README.md

 ## who is k

-`k` is basically Arthur Whitney, the principial designer and architect of a computer language called `k`, who is an iconic figure in an elite, tight-knit global community of some of the sharpest and sophisticated programmers working for some of the most influential institutions on the planet.
+`k` is basically Arthur Whitney, the principial designer of a computer language called `k`, who is an iconic figure in an elite, tight-knit global community of some of the sharpest and sophisticated programmers working for some of the most influential institutions on the planet.
 Since early 90's, he provides them with